MRU-CSIS-3512-002-202504-PROJECT/marking/marking-scheme.md

 The checklist contains items marked as a **[DEALBREAKER]**.
 These represent the non-negotiable, foundational requirements of the project.

-- If the instructor finds that **any** [DEALBREAKER] item is non-functional, the Project will receive an F.
+If the instructor finds that **any** checked [DEALBREAKER] item is actually non-functional, they will stop marking immediately.

 ---